Utkarsh-089/AI_Movie_Hub/README.md

 ## 🔑 Authentication Setup

-The app uses Lovable Cloud for authentication, which is already configured and working.
+The app uses Cloud for authentication, which is already configured and working.
 No additional setup needed!

 **Auto-confirm emails are enabled** for faster testing - users can login immediately after signup without email verification.